 Explore Academic Interests

-Academic Advising runs a series of events to help students explore potential majors, such as Major Exploration week.
-Students may explore their academic interests through attending multi-disciplinary panels from a variety of students, staff, and faculty representatives.
+The Academic Advising Office runs a series of events to help students explore potential majors, such as Major Exploration.
+Students may explore their academic interests by attending multi-disciplinary panels from a variety of students, staff, and faculty representatives.